ericafenyo/Capstone-Project/README.md

 # Capstone Project

-I make a News app as my Udacity Android Development Course final project and the following are required in order to use or test the app
+I made a News app as my Udacity Android Development Course final project and the followings are required in order to use or test the app

 1. Java sdk 8 and above
 2. Dark Sky API key : https://darksky.net/dev